cachix/nixcon-2024-workshop/README.md

 > + };
 > ```
 >
-> This feature uses [nix-community/fenix][fenix] under the hood.
+> This feature uses [oxalica/rust-overlay][rust-overlay] under the hood.
 > devenv will prompt you do add it as an input to your `devenv.yaml`.
-> You can do so throught the command-line:
+> You can do so through the command-line:
 >
 > ```console
-> devenv inputs add fenix github:nix-community/fenix --follows nixpkgs
+> devenv inputs add rust-overlay github:oxalica/rust-overlay --follows nixpkgs
 > ```

 ### Services